-- We created an explicit plan to teach the program-wide expectations, with each of the first three weeks of school focusing on a piece of our program motto.
+- We continue to implement an explicit plan to teach the program-wide expectations, with each of the first three weeks of school focusing on a piece of our program motto.

 - We have implemented a staff reinforcement system to recognize staff that are following and promoting our program-wide motto.
 When a staff member takes care of himself or herself, their friends, or their home and school, they receive a Buck-et.
 On the back, a statement is written to explain why the staff person is receiving the Buck-et.
 The Buck-ets can be cashed in for prizes from the PBIS store or a spot at an event, such as Zumba.

-- We introduced the Silver Bucket Award, which was given to two staff teams who best exemplified the PBIS motto.
+- We continue to bestow the Silver Bucket Award, which is given to staff who best exemplify the PBIS motto.
 The Silver Bucket Award will be given out again this program year.